ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

    $ ansible all -m ping

 Ansible will attempt to remote connect to the machines using your current user name, just like SSH would.
-To override the remote user name, just use the '-u' parameter.
+You can override the default remote user name in several ways, including passing the ``-u`` parameter at the command line, setting user information in your inventory file, setting user information in your configuration file, and setting environment variables.
+See :ref:`general_precedence_rules` for details on the (sometimes unintuitive) precedence of each method of passing user information.

 If you would like to access sudo mode, there are also flags to do that: